Clarity in speech — how you speak shapes whether people learn

 Tone

 Shaped by breathing and vocal control.
-Aim for steady, relaxed delivery.
+Aim for steady, relaxed delivery rather than performance.

 Pitch

 Your natural vocal range.
-Keep it natural, not strained.
+Keep it natural — strain signals nerves and distracts from content.

 Volume

-Use normal speaking volume, increasing or lowering for emphasis.
-Silence can be powerful.
+Use normal speaking volume, adjusting for emphasis.
+Silence, used well, can carry more than words.

 Pace

 Slow down for clarity.
 Pause after key points.
-Avoid flooding people with information.
+Avoid flooding people with information before it lands.

 Fluency

 Smooth, logical flow of words.
-Requires preparation and rehearsal.
+Requires preparation — fluency is earned, not improvised.

 Modulation

-Variation in pitch, volume, and rhythm to maintain attention.
+Variation in pitch, volume, and rhythm.
+Monotone loses rooms.
+Variation sustains attention.

 Expression

-Personality, humour, warmth, and confidence — aligned with your body language.
+Personality, humour, warmth, and confidence — aligned with body language.
+This is how care travels.

 Find Your Style